 - Pancreatitis .
 This is when your pancreas, a gland that helps digest food and control blood sugar, gets inflamed.
 You may need to stop eating for a few days to give it a rest.
 If you’re at risk of getting dehydrated, you may need to go into the hospital to get fluids through an IV.

-If your doctor feels your liver isn’t working well, she may admit you to the hospital to keep an eye on how well your liver is working.
+If your doctor feels your liver isn’t working well, they may admit you to the hospital to keep an eye on how well your liver is working.
 In severe cases, you might need to have a liver transplant.

 Prognosis for Hepatitis A